Resident Evil: Apocalypse

 Parents Need to Know

-Parents need to know that this movie has extremely gross and graphic violence, with many disgusting deaths and gross monsters.
+Parents need to know that Resident Evil: Apocalypse, the sequel to Resident Evil, has extremely gross and graphic violence, with many disgusting deaths and gross monsters.
 There are a lot of "ewwwwww" moments.
 Characters are in extreme peril and most of them are killed.
 A character commits suicide and another attempts it.
 There is very strong language and non-sexual nudity.
 A strength of the movie is the portrayal of exceptionally capable and courageous women, though of course they dress for combat in very revealing clothing.

 What's the story?